-In past years, social resposibility was the operative word used by corporations to justify establishing supplier diversity programs.
-Today, however, most Fortune 500 companies implement them to realize concrete business objectives that benefit both the corporations and their diverse suppliers.
+Supplier Diversity is a proactive business program which encourages the use of minority-owned, women owned, veteran owned, LGBT-owned, service disabled veteran owned, historically underutilized business, and SBA-defined small business vendors as suppliers.
+In past years, "social responsibility" were the operative words used by corporations to justify establishing supplier diversity programs.
+Today, however, medium and Fortune 500 companies implement them to realize concrete business objectives that benefit both the corporations and their minority suppliers.

 Given the rising strategic importance of supplier diversity due largely to demographic restructuring in industrialized countries, there is an ongoing need to understand best practices that are likely to facilitate the integration of ethnically and racially heretogeneous suppliers into a company's supply chain.

 Moreover, with the recent realization that the United States needs to become again a nation of global exporters in order to preserve its world-class economic leadership, as well as the rapidly accelerating and increasingly more pervasive shift of the past 35 years towards diversity and inclusiveness in American society, it has become an economic imperative for American corporations and other international companies operating on American soil to embrace supplier diversity programs in order to remain competitive both domestically and internationally.

 For the past few years, the Chamber has embarked with mixed results on developing relationships with many supplier diversity programs as well as in educating its members about this growing business opportunity.
 Briefly, what we have learned from the interaction with both corporate and member companies is that the success of supplier diversity programs is a three-legged stool.
 Corporations need to identify and select minority suppliers carefully while at the same time sponsoring a credible mentoring program and developing a pipeline of diverse suppliers.